Female medical professionals meet to share healthcare information

 Partner

-Baker Tilly helps hospitals and health systems of all sizes with their Medicare and Medicaid cost reporting strategies.
+Baker Tilly helps hospitals and health systems of all sizes with their Medicare and Medicaid reimbursement strategies.
 From filing and amending cost reports to optimizing reimbursements so that unclaimed revenue doesn’t fall through the cracks, Baker Tilly’s team of professionals can help.

 Below is a noncomprehensive list of reimbursement services we can provide to your hospital or health system.
-If there is an area you need assistance with that is not listed below, please contact our team and we will be in touch with you to discuss how we can solve your most pressing reimbursement challenges now, and tomorrow.
+If there is an area you need assistance with that is not listed below, please contact our team and we will be in touch with you to discuss how we can help you on your reimbursement journey.

-In addition to helping organizations prepare and review their Medicare and Medicaid cost reports (MCRs), our team of specialists can also assist with auditing, amending and reopening previously submitted MCRs.
+In addition to helping organizations prepare and review their Medicare and Medicaid cost reports (MCRs), our team of specialists can also assist with Medicare audits, amending and reopening previously submitted MCRs.
+Baker Tilly works with Medicare Audit Contractors (MAC) throughout the U.S. and can assist clients with protested amounts and appeals of issues related to each hospital’s specific needs.

 If a Medicare beneficiary is unable to pay for their care and the provider has made a reasonable effort to collect the claim, Medicare will reimburse the provider the unpaid deductible and/or coinsurance (i.e., Medicare bad debt).
-Baker Tilly’s Medicare bad debt services can help providers verify and identify Medicare bad debt claims, as well as standardize procedures to ensure accurate record keeping and tracking of bad debts throughout the year.
+Baker Tilly’s Medicare bad debt services can help providers prepare your Medicare bad debt logs from hospital data, review logs prepared by the hospitals, verify and identify Medicare bad debt claims, standardize procedures to ensure accurate record keeping and tracking of bad debts throughout the year, and assist with potential Medicare bad debt audits.

 To fully capture reimbursements, hospitals must correctly file their Worksheet S-10 to determine their annual amount of uncompensated care.
 At Baker Tilly, our team will review or prepare your S-10 account logs, identify and remove any non-allowable charges, reconcile data and help identify sums that may otherwise fall through the cracks.